 The Loan Class

-Similarly, this class and its associated Main
+Similarly, this class and its associated Main method show how you can

 use classes, methods, constructors, decision structures, and user input